alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 Your ITAHC will be valid for 10 days after the inspection.

-##Exporting animal products and by-products outside the EU
+##Exporting animal by-products and germplasm outside the EU

-You need an Export Health Certificate (EHC) to export animal by-products outside of the EU.
+You need an Export Health Certificate (EHC) to export animal by-products and germplasm outside of the EU.

 You must keep this document for at least 2 years.